hasura/hasura-discord-docs-bot/README.md

 ## Part Three: Designing the Database

 I work for Hasura, and it's a pretty fantastic tool that I love to use when I'm building pretty much anything.
 This project is simple as can be.
 There are 3 database tables, and one of them is a Hasura ENUM.
+I spun up a Postgres database on Google's CloudSQL, and created a new project on Hasura Cloud, and got down to work.

-The aptly title `COLLECTION_ENUM` tracks the Qdrant collections we currently have in our Qdrant database.
+The first table, the aptly title `COLLECTION_ENUM` tracks the Qdrant collections we currently have in our Qdrant database.
 ![Collections](images/collections_ss.png)

 ![img.png](images/qdrant_collections.png)